‘Extreme’ rainstorms becoming more common in Seattle, says city meteorologist

 “We may have just gone through a period of variability.
 But the best-available science suggests” there will be change over the long term, he said.

-Mayor Jenny Durkan mentioned the increase in extreme rainstorms this week while touting steps she contends the city must take to combat climate change, such as installing electric-vehicle charging stations and solar panels.
+Mayor Jenny Durkan mentioned the increase in rain this week while touting steps she contends the city must take to combat climate change, such as installing electric-vehicle charging stations and solar panels.

 “Cities don’t have the luxury of climate denial and cannot wait for federal leaders to embrace science.
 The effect of inaction is already at our doorstep,” Durkan said in a statement.